Pikachuu1222/Spotseat/README.md

 # Spotseat

 This project uses infrared thermal imaging and vibration feedback to help visually impaired individuals locate empty seats on public transportation.
 The system is portable, power-efficient, and responsive, making it ideal for integration into smart canes or wearable assistive technologies to improve accessibility and safety during travel.
+---

 **Help visually impaired users locate empty seats on public transport using infrared and vibration feedback.**
+The `thermal_seat_finder.py` script continuously reads thermal data frames from an MLX90640 infrared sensor over UART, verifies each frame’s integrity via checksum, and converts raw readings into a temperature map.

 ---